Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: SMEFT fits

 \subsection{Constraints on $eett$ operators}

 In order to get a quantitative idea about the interplay of the different effects discussed in the previous section, we start by restricting the possible parameter space of two effective coefficients at a time, and study different combinations while setting all other coefficients to zero.
-To do so, we assume that all coefficients are defined at a scale $\Lambda=1$\,TeV, and take into account RGE effects to the respective scale of each observable by means of {\tt DsixTools}~\cite{Fuentes-Martin:2020zaz}.
-The results for $\cC_{qe}$--$\cC_{eu}$ and $\cC_{lq}^{(3)}$--$\cC_{lu}$ respectively are shown in Figs.~\ref{fig:CeuCqeRegionPlot} and \ref{fig:CluClq3RegionPlot}, where we display the allowed regions for all relevant observables.
+To do so, we assume that all coefficients are defined at a scale $\Lambda=1$\,TeV, and take into account RGE effects (in the first leading-log approximation) to the respective scale of each observable by means of {\tt DsixTools}~\cite{Fuentes-Martin:2020zaz}.
+The results for $\cC_{qe}$--$\cC_{eu}$ and $\cC_{lq}^{(3)}$--$\cC_{lu}$ respectively are shown in Fig.~\ref{fig:2CRegionPlot}, where we display the allowed regions for all relevant observables.
 For a better comparison to other literature we restrict the coefficients at 2$\sigma$.